Yekrats/stegosaurus/README.md

 # Stegosaurus

+I'm a magician in addition to being a coder.
+I used Clojure to help develop the algorithm behind a magic trick to create my own version of the trick.
+The original trick (not invented by me) is called "Stegosaurus" and marketed by Penguin Magic.
+I currently sell my enhancements made by my Clojure developments on The Game Crafter.

 Private code for Scott Starkey's "Stegosaurus" project.
 See a demo of the original trick at https://www.penguinmagic.com/p/6252 The code is used for my Animal Themed deck at https://www.thegamecrafter.com/games/stegosaurus-animal-themed-poker-size